Table of contents

 Internal email is an accessible and trusted form of communication.
 It provides a reliable internal platform for sharing knowledge with employees.
 It is also enormously useful for important announcements including policy updates, organizational changes, and new initiatives.
 Internal email also facilitates feedback loops and collaborative discussions.
 Employees can share feedback, brainstorm ideas, and work together on projects through email exchanges.

 Well-designed, contemporary email platforms have powerful design capabilities.
-These provide the opportunity to craft interactive newsletters, collect feedback from employees, and manage events, all within a single email platform.
-When they offer internal communication email templates, these save time and increase both impact and overall productivity.
+This is because they provide the opportunity to craft interactive newsletters, collect feedback from employees, and manage events, all within a single email platform.
+When they offer internal communication email templates, they also save time and increase both impact and overall productivity.

 How to Procure the Best Internal Email Platform for Your Organization